volo1st/for-dine-sake/README.md

 # for-dine-sake
-Ever felt dying to decide what to eat every working day, we can make it easier, for dine sake!
+Ever felt dying to decide what to eat every working day?
+We can make it easier, for dine sake!